 As per article 27 of the Administrative Procedural Law, filing an administrative action does not automatically stay the execution of the decision of the Board.
 However, at the request of the plaintiff the court, by providing its justifications, may decide on a stay of execution if the execution of the decision is likely to cause serious and irreparable damages, and the decision is highly likely to be against the law (that is, showing of a prima facie case).

 The judicial review period before the Ankara administrative courts usually takes about 12 to 24 months.
-Decisions by the Ankara administrative courts are, in turn, subject to appeal before the High State Court.
-The appeal period before the High State Court usually takes about 24 to 36 months.
+Decisions by the Ankara administrative courts are, in turn, subject to appeal before the regional courts (appellate courts) and the High State Court.